playableGame/LearningToDraft/README.md

 # Learn to draft
-A drafting method based on MCTS and nerual network.
+A drafting method based on MCTS and nerual network <<Which Heroes to Pick?
+Learning to Draft in MOBA Games with Neural Networks and Tree Search
+>>.
 This code is provied for testing and training on single machine.

 ## Args
 Edit config.py